Complementary Therapies for Staff and Students

 During a treatment, Acupuncture may be used alongside other techniques such as Cupping, Moxibustion (application of heat to certain points) or massage.
 Techniques and suggestions which allow you to improve your own health may also be given through dietary and lifestyle advice, special exercises relevant to your condition or Qigong (translated as Energy Exercise).

-Tyler Phan is a fully trained Acupuncturist and provides Acupuncture in the Vernon Square Campus on Tuesday's 1pm-6pm.
+Darren Rose is a fully trained Acupuncturist and provides Acupuncture in the Vernon Square Campus on Tuesday's 1pm-6pm.

 We are pleased to be able to offer Tuina massage (payment on a sliding scale), an ancient technique based on Chinese medicine - it can help with range of both Musculo-skeletal conditions and Internal conditions such as Anxiety, Chronic Fatigue, IBS, Insomnia etc.